cainus/percolator/README.md

 find everything and you have a simple convention for code organization.

 ### The base path
 The base path is the URI path under which all of your resources will be served.
-It's called "resourcePath" in your application config (see the quick start for an example of setting it to '/').
+It's called `resourcePath` in your application config (see the quick start for an example of setting it to '/').
 It doesn't need to be set to '/', for instance -- you could set it to /api, and then the quick start example would serve from /api instead.